Victoria, Carver County • No park pass needed

 As I walked, I kept imagining what these trails would be like during peak fall color season—stunning, I’m sure!

 For families with young children, Lowry Nature Center has a pretty cool outdoor play area you can try after a short hike through the woods.
-Things to climb on, up and through.
+This area is being completely re-done in 2021.
+We’ll see what the changes bring!

 How to Get There